hashicorp/terraform-provider-azurerm/website/docs/r/kusto_script.html.markdown

 * `force_an_update_when_value_changed` - (Optional) A unique string.
 If changed the script will be applied again.

 * `script_content` - (Optional) The script content.
 This property should be used when the script is provide inline and not through file in a SA.
 Must not be used together with `url` and `sas_token` properties.
+Changing this forces a new resource to be created.

 * `sas_token` - (Optional) The SAS token used to access the script.
 Must be provided when using scriptUrl property.
+Changing this forces a new resource to be created.

 * `url` - (Optional) The url to the KQL script blob file.
 Must not be used together with scriptContent property.
 Please reference [this documentation](https://docs.microsoft.com/azure/data-explorer/database-script) that describes the commands that are allowed in the script.